DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: The Design Details of

-During the online phase, when a user question~$Q$~is received, the system retrieves the most relevant values for that question from the pre-built indices.
+\stitle{Online Retrieval.} During the online phase, when a user question~$Q$~is received, the system retrieves the most relevant values for that question from the pre-built indices.
 This process is detailed in Algorithm~\ref{alg:value_retrieval}.

 \etitle{Keyword Extraction.} First, we leverage the LLM to identify potential entities and filter values within the user's question~$Q$.
 Using a few-shot prompting strategy, we instruct the LLM to extract a set of key terms~$\mathcal{K} = \{k_1, k_2, ..., k_N\}$ that are likely to appear in a~\texttt{WHERE}~clause.
 For example, from the question ``Show me all papers by authors from France'', the LLM would extract keywords like ``France''.